OrbitGNX/KiCad_24S_Counter_demo/README.md

 # 24-Second Countdown Timer (TTL Logic)
 ## Overview
 This project is a 24-second countdown timer implemented using classic TTL logic ICs.
 The design is captured and laid out in KiCad and drives common-cathode 7-segment displays through BCD decoding logic.
-The system includes user control via a slide switch (enable) and a tactile push button (control/clock).
+The system includes user control via a slide switch (enable) and a tactile push button (load data).
 The project demonstrates the practical use of up/down counters, BCD-to-7-segment decoding, and basic control logic.

 ## Functional Description